-If the manuscript looks suitable, we then appoint two peer reviewers to review it - this is where you come in.
-When we email you to see if you could review a paper for us, we have considered the topic and your areas of expertise.
+If the manuscript looks suitable, we appoint two (or sometimes three) peer reviewers to review it - this is where you come in.
+When we invite you to review a manuscript, we have considered the topic and your areas of expertise.
 We keep a database of reviewers' areas of content or methodological expertise, so please let us know if yours changes.

-We also consider when reviewers last reviewed a paper for the Journal, as we try to spread the workload.
+We also consider when reviewers last reviewed a manuscript for the Journal, as we try to spread the workload.
 You will be contacted to see if you are available to complete a review for us in the expected timeframe.
 When you receive a request, we do appreciate a response within a few days to say whether or not you can do the review.

-When you are invited to review a paper, consider the following:
+When you are invited to review a manuscript, please consider the following:

-- Does my area of expertise match the topic of the paper? - Do I have any conflict of interest?
-For example, do I know who the author is? - Do I have time to do this, given that an estimated time of 5 hours is required to adequately review a paper and to prepare the feedback table? - Can I complete the review in the usual turnaround time of 4 weeks?
+- Does my area of expertise match the topic? - Do I have any conflict of interest?
+For example, do I know who the author is? - Do I have time to do this, given that an estimated time of 5 hours is required to adequately review a manuscript and to prepare the feedback table? - Can I complete the review in the usual turnaround time of 3 weeks?

 If you agree to review a manuscript for the Journal, the secretariat will email the anonymised manuscript and a Reviewer Feedback Table.
 The date we would like to receive your review will also be confirmed.
-We usually allow approximately 4 weeks for a review but please talk with the editor or secretariat if circumstances mean you need an extended time to complete your review.
+We usually allow approximately 3 weeks for a review but please talk with the editor or secretariat if circumstances mean you need an extended time to complete your review.